willkoehler/docs/rubber_gem/aws_deploy.md

 ## Edit rubber.yml to customize your server configuration

-Enter all REQUIRED parameters (except AWS access credentials which you defined above) Below are more details on some of the required parameters.
+Enter all required parameters (except AWS access credentials which you defined above) Below are more details on some of the required parameters.
+Required parameters are marked with "REQUIRED:"

 ### Chose your instance type